psbhatbvbcs/disruptive-advertisement-aps-portfolio/index.md

 ### _IMPORTANT:_ Please visit each folder linked below, to check on the analysis for each usecase and functionality.
 Explained in detail in readme files for each folder.

+### Analysis and Preface

+- With the advent of new type of databases and generative AI recently, a paradigm shift can be seen.
+- New algorithms, data structures and techniques have developed to aid in analysis and prediction in various types of usecases.
+- A shift from Machine learning algorithms to analyse and predict may see a shift to use AI based models for better results.
+- Databases like Vector databases have gained popularity.
+These help in storing vector embeddings and fast retrieval of it.
+- These databases can be used to store details about a user's preference, ad details like their price, their metadata and other details.
+- Vector databases are designed in such a way that filtering similar objects to a particular query is quicker than traditional databases.
+- Algorithms like random projection, local-sensitive hashing, etc. are used for creation and updation of vectors.
+Filtering using similarity techniques (co-sine similarity, euclidean distance) are used.
+- More complex user interaction patterns can be deduced through Generative AI through techniques like reinforcement learning.
+Each successful conversion is a +, and each fail is a -.
+- One important thing which can be observed in recent times is, storage is of a very low concern in large industries.
+The profit made from the techniques and methods used outweighs the limitations and price of storage available.

 ## 1. User Interest Clustering

    - Divide users into segments/groups based on their preference.
 Preference gathered to their activity on platforms like search engines, social media apps, and 3rd party softwares.